 1 – No Static Credentials

 Many administration interfaces are secured with shared usernames and passwords.
-These credentials are often used in administrative scripts as well so are not easy to change.
+These credentials are often used in administrative scripts and are not easy to change.
 The LAPSUS$ group specifically recruited employees and contractors who had access to these types of privileged static credentials.

-Instead, administration interfaces should use authentication tied to SSO via the corporate identity provider, and combined with MFA.
+Instead, administration interfaces should use authentication tied to SSO via the corporate identity provider and combine with MFA.
 Okta has implemented SSO + MFA for its SuperUser application (it had better, it is a corporate identity provider after all!) and that’s what enabled it to contain this security incident.